pratik123-pawar/-LGMVIP-Java-Task3-ScientificCalculator/README.md

 # -LGMVIP-Java-Task3-ScientificCalculator
-#-Technologies Used - Java, Java Swing, Java AWT, and OOPS
+#-Technologies Used - Java, Java Swing, Java AWT, and OOPS.

 A Scientific calculator built using Java is a general-purpose application whose primary objective is to perform basic mathematical operations and also perform some essential and tricky solutions to trigonometric functions, logarithms, etc.